oVirt/ovirt-site/source/feature/normalized-ovirtmgmt-initialization.html.md

 1.  call getVdsCaps
 2.  check if management network `ovirtmgmt` configured on host
-    1.  if already defined, persist network topology, confirm network compliance and declare success.
+    1.  if already defined, confirm network compliance and declare success.
     2.  else acquire `lastClientInterface` and devise network definition for `ovirtmgmt`.
 Simon suggested that the Engine learns the vlan ID of `ovirtmgmt` from the first host added to the DC, but with no consensus about this, Engine would use its DB definition of network as configured on DC level.
 If `lastClientInterface` is none of host nic, bond or vlan, activation should fail.
 Activation fails also if it is a vlan with a mismatching vlan tag.
     3.  send `setupNetworks` with the new management network definition with the `lastClientInterface` only.
     4.  on success, send `setSafeNetConfig`.
 On failure show an event to the user. the host would be left non-operational, and may need manual network configuration.